graalvm/fastr-examples/weather_predictor/README.md

 # Weather Predictor Application

-This is a demonstration of polyglot capabilities of GraalVM showing how objects and functions can be shared among different languages.
+This is a demonstration of GraalVM's polyglot capabilities showing how objects and functions can be shared among different languages.

-The resulting applications is a simple REST service predicting temperature in a given city.
-The predictor uses a model constructed by applying linear regression to a data set consisting of temperatures in selected cities expressed as couples `(latitude, temperature)`.
+The application is a simple REST service predicting temperature in a given city.
+The predictor uses a model constructed by applying linear regression to a data set consisting of temperatures in selected cities expressed as `(latitude, temperature)` tuples.
 The temperatures are retrieved in the Ruby part of the application via a [gem](https://rubygems.org/gems/openweather2/versions/0.1.8) wrapping [OpenWeatherMap API](http://openweathermap.org) service, while the corresponding latitudes are determined in the R module through the [maps](https://cran.r-project.org/web/packages/maps/maps.pdf) package.